Nutribullet blenders compared

 - Features - 1,000W motor, one speed setting, features 'Smart Technology', designed to adapt automatically to the type of ingredients being blended, two blending cups: 930ml plastic cup and an 820ml insulated stainless-steel cup, one lid with flip-top for drinking on the move

-The Nutribullet 1000 Series is the first to offer an insulated cup as part of the deal.
-It has a bigger motor than the original Nutribullet 600, but the large cups may feel a bit oversized for carrying around.
-While its starting price in November 2016 was just shy of £130, John Lewis is currently selling it for £90, so make sure you don't spend more than you need to.
+The Nutribullet 1000 Series launched towards the end of 2016, along with the 1200 series blender.
+It's the first Nutribullet to offer an insulated blending cup as part of the deal.
+The double-wall stainless steel cup is designed to keep your drinks cool on-the-go.
+The 1000 series has a bigger motor than the original Nutribullet 600, but you may find the larger cups a bit oversized for carrying around.

+The Nutribullet 1200 Series is a more premium version of the 1000 series, with a more powerful 1,200W motor and an extra blending cup with handle.

-Find out what we thought of the latest addition to the Nutribullet family in the full Nutribullet 1000 Series First Look review.
+Find out how we rated these new additions to the Nutribullet line up in the Nutribullet 1000 Series and Nutribullet 1200 series reviews.

 Which Nutribullet is best?